-When considering expanding usable square footage under air for a residential property located in Manatee county there many considerations which must be addressed.
+When considering expanding usable square footage under air for a residential property located in Manatee county there are many considerations which must be addressed.
 Perhaps the most significant of these considerations is whether to attach the additional square footage to your existing home via and addition or to detach the additional space from you existing home.

 When discussing detached structures there are typically three ways to best achieve success: Certified lot split, accessory dwelling unit (ADU) or a guesthouse.
 Each option presents its own set or risks versus rewards and working with us to understand the details of these risks and rewards will help you make the right decision on which method is best for you.